brinecr/pet-api/README.md

 ### Technologies Used

+1. Express
+1. Routes
-1. html
+1. Promises
-1. CSS / sass
+1. Models
+1. Config Files
 1. JavaScript
-1. jQuery
-1. API integration
-1. Bootstrap
-1. Handlebars
+1. CURL scripts
-1. Ink
+1. Requiring other files
-1. Font Awesome
 1. Wireframes
 1. User Stories
 1. Markup documentation
-1. Mobile First Design
-1. Use of Grunt Serve and Grunt Deploy
+1. Deployment to Heroku
 1. GitHub Integration w/ branch control

 ### Unsolved Problems

+- Implementing a way to upload and show pictures would have been nice.
+This was/is top of my list for this application's stretch goals.
+- Specifically regarding API - I think I could have done a few more GET commands with filters.
+Maybe show all of certain breed types or by owner rather than just the full index of pets.
 - I would have liked to be able to track more of the user information in addition to just the pet information.
 It's something I had on my initial wireframes but got toned back a bit in the planning process so I could hit the main requirements for the project.
 - On a higher level, down the line, I'd like to make a seperate interface additions for some power users to manipulate more of the data.
 This would be regarding having a user who was able to track all of the types of dogs, or see how many other users there are - things like this which would be important for a business to track.
+Different GET command filters and such.
 This would incorporate into the API but having additional objects needing to be tracked and manipulated.

 ## Images